wilm0x42/wSing/README.md

 RIP Groovy (and Rhythm)

-This is a bot intended the 8 Bit Music Theory discord server, since we need music bots our listening parties, where we gather to partake in submitted entries from the weekly composition competition taking place there.
+This is a bot intended the 8 Bit Music Theory discord server, since we need music bots for our regular listening parties, where we gather to partake in submitted entries from the weekly composition competition taking place there.

 This code is a (lightly, so far) modified version of [this code](https://gist.github.com/vbe0201/ade9b80f2d3b64643d854938d40a0a2d)